chrisrink10/mumpy/README.md

 MUMPS commands accept zero or more arguments in a comma delimited list.
 The argument list should be separated from the command by a single space.
 The value of the arguments and the number that each command accepts vary by the command and function.
+The list elements in the argument list should not be separated by any space characters - spaces are, of course, allowed in any string literals in the argument list.

 Commands which accept zero arguments should still be followed by one space and, if followed by another command on the same line, would be followed by the